teunvandorp/sci-transcripts/src/lecture-5.md

 rather than the model that has the MPG because it assigns a higher likelihood to my data, right?

-Let's look again at the entire model fit (without cross-validation) for the "better" mpg model:
+Let's look again at the entire model fit (without cross-validation) for both models:

 ```{r mpgaic}
 model <- function( x, th ) 1/(1+exp(-th[1]-th[2]*x))